francescogerardomarra/its/learning/docker/docker-vs-vm/why-use/why_use.md

   - they are scalable, especially in cloud environments, where you can easily add or reduce the number of VMs based on demand.
 - **cloud computing:**
   - Cloud service providers use VMs to deliver scalable and customizable infrastructure to users;
-  - if you're hosting a website or application on the cloud, it's likely running on a VM.
+  - if you're hosting a website or application in the cloud, it's likely running on a VM.

 - **environment replication:**